Best Practices for 360° Videos

 Do not block the camera lens

-When capturing an area using Video Mode, we strongly suggest using a helmet to camera adapter to mount the 360° camera to a construction hat, making sure that the camera lens is at least 6 inches away from the hard hat.
-If the camera lens is too close to the hard hat, any 360° photos and 360° videos will be visually dominated by the hat, which causes tracking and positioning algorithms to fail.
+When capturing an area using Video Mode, we strongly suggest using a helmet to camera adapter to mount the 360° camera to a construction hat.
+Make sure that the camera lens is at least 6 inches above the hard hat.
+If the camera lens is too close to the hard hat, the photos will be visually dominated by the hat, causing a scene to be partially blocked from view.

 Another common mistake is blocking the camera lens with your hands during recording.
-Keep your hands at your sides while recording to prevent your hands, knuckles, or fingers from blocking the camera lens, which will also cause positioning algorithms to fail.
+Keep your hands at your sides while recording to prevent your hands, knuckles, or fingers from blocking the camera lens.
 This is why we highly recommend using a hard hat with camera mount.

-If you must use a selfie stick or handheld mount to record your video, hold the mount so that the camera is above your head and not blocked by your face or body.
-Again, make sure that the camera lens is at least 6 inches from the top of your head and hands.
+If you must use a selfie stick to record your video, hold the mount so that the camera is above your head and not blocked by your face or body.
+Again, make sure that the camera lens is at least 6 inches from the top of your head.

-Walk slowly and steadily during the video capture to prevent blurriness in the video frames, which contributes to inaccurate processing of the digital twin.
-When turning, make sure to slow down and pivot before walking in the new direction.
-In areas with a large amount of detail per square ft. (i.e.: mechanical rooms, small closets, very narrow hallways), slow down or pause to ensure the best image quality in the final digital twin.
+Walk slowly and steadily during the video capture to prevent blurriness in the photos.
+When turning, make sure to slow down.
+In areas with a large amount of detail per square ft. (i.e.: mechanical rooms, small closets, very narrow hallways), pause for 3 seconds at important locations to ensure the best image quality in the final SiteView.

 Keep your head steady at all times as well for the same reason.
 Avoid sudden movements of the head such as shaking, turning, or bobbing while recording.
 If you need to look in a different direction, turn your head slowly to avoid blurry video frames.

 Make sure to also keep your head upright and facing forward while recording.
-Avoid tilting your head down or up (ie: looking at the floor or ceiling).
-Tilting your head will also tilt the camera, putting the base of the video frames (nadir) at an angle to the floor.
-For accurate digital twin results, the nadir of the 360° camera needs to be in the same direction as the floor.
+Avoid tilting your head down or up (i.e., looking at the floor or ceiling).
+Tilting your head will also tilt the camera, putting the base of the photo at an angle to the floor.
+For accurate digital twin results, the safe zone of the 360° camera needs to be in the same direction as the floor.

 Practice before the real capture

-Prior to creating minute-long video captures of jobsites, we highly suggest disabling Expert Mode to practice recording a short video and uploading it the CupixWorks web app.
+Prior to creating long video captures of jobsites, we highly suggest taking a short practice capture and uploading it the CupixWorks.
 By practicing before recording a large jobsite, you will familiarize yourself with the suitable walking speed as well as acceptable arm and head movements during capture.
 It is better to be prepared and understand the video capture process before recording an entire jobsite.